analimaps/HackerRank_sql_challenges/README.md

 # HackerRank_sql_challenges
-Solutions created by me to solve the HackerRank SQL challenges
+Those are solutions created by me to solve the HackerRank SQL challenges

 All the challeges of www.hackerrank.com were solved using the MS SQL Server.